MMcClure11/rails-project-book-nook/notes.md

 x books can only be edited or deleted if there are no reviews or lists associated with it

 # Reviews
-- display average rating, use stars? x user can only have one review per book
+x display average rating, use stars? x user can only have one review per book

 # Notes